 The Happiness Board

-I cannot grasp the token I am given, nor even the one that I select.
+I cannot grasp the token I am given, nor even the one that I select to move from place to place, to accumulate wins by conventional means, to claim the prize or return to the starting line.
 This is a lesson.

 Visit Motherese on The Happiness Project for a provocative discussion, including the comments, which sparked this musing.

 You May Also Enjoy